This Reading Group meets at EMMAUS-Gemeinde, Onkel-Toms-Hütte

 Regina recommended it ages ago and I enjoyed it immensely.
 It is extremely popular which does not necessarily mean with us (!).
 The paperback costs under 10 Euros at Thalia.
 (Waltraud suggested it again recently.) https://www.bbc.co.uk/programmes/articles/5vWsZQFPTx4h78R26v5W39N/lessons-in-chemistry-how-bonnie-garmus-makes-her-desperation-brownies

-November : Samantah Harvey : Orbital (check out the Book Prize 2024 website for more information and praise)
+November : Samanthah Harvey : Orbital (check out the Booker Prize 2024 website for more information and praise)

 December : Auggie Wren by Paul Auster NYT Auggie Wren Auggie Wren –